dotnsf/nsficon2qr/java/README.md

 ## Install

-1. Install IBM Domino v10, or HCL Domino v11 with HTTP task.
+1. Install, setup, and start IBM Domino v10, or HCL Domino v11 with HTTP task.

 2. Enable **Domino servlet engine** in your server settings.